 Carrot is quite a tricky and challenging vegetable to grow in your garden.
-The expensive long and thin carrots you see in the supermarket are tough to plant in particular because they take months to mature.
+The expensive long and thin carrots you see in the supermarket are particularly tough to plant because they take months to mature.

-While they are developing at their own pace, the insects that are embedded in the soil will start to eat your lovely carrots from the bottom.
+While they are developing at their own pace, the insects embedded in the soil will start eating your lovely carrots from the bottom.

 For this reason, it is recommended to start growing relatively more straightforward species of carrots such as Paris Market or Little Finger.
-They have a crunchy texture, and they mature way faster than the latter.
+They have a crunchy texture and mature way faster than the latter.

-Carrots usually need well-drained and loose soil so that they can spread roots under the plant quickly.
+Carrots usually need well-drained and loose soil to spread roots under the plant quickly.
 The USDA growing zone for carrots is 2 to 11.

 15. Horseradish (Armoracia rusticana)